newatoms/beta/_private/customers/stby/pitches/how-stby-began.md

 ## Goal

-To know what the driving force behind STBY is and how it became as good as it is now
+To gain a personal insight into the driving forces behind STBY – it's originators, Bas and Geke – and how their experiences have made STBY as good as it is now

 ## Action